tung-le-lv/OpenMind.DDD.Tactical.Patterns/README.md

 Status = Paid
 ```

-**In this codebase** — `ExternalOrderTranslator` is another the canonical ACL.
+Regarding ACL, `ExternalOrderTranslator` is a canonical ACL.
 An external system submits orders in its own format (`ExternalOrderDto`) with no obligation to speak the Order domain language — it uses flat string fields for addresses, raw `decimal` for prices, and its own naming conventions.
 The translator converts that foreign data entirely into Order's own value objects before anything crosses into the domain:

 ```csharp
 // Order.Application/AntiCorruption/ExternalOrderTranslator.cs